OpenLMLab/LEval/README.md

 ## Updates of L-Eval
 - 2023.8.1  We've tested more models, including GPT4, vicuna and Llama2-13B, and updated the results for Turbo-16k by incorporating length instructions.
 We propose including the expected length of the answer in the instructions (e.g., 'Answer this question in 10 words') for the evaluation of open-ended tasks to reduce length biases.
 The previously released Turbo-16k did not include this feature, and its performance was slightly lower than that of the current version.
 Please replace the turbo-16k predicted files with new files committed on 2023.8.1.
 - 2023.8.1  Predictions of LCLMs tested in this paper are available [here](https://drive.google.com/drive/folders/1pPbIXw0eRD_XZVMixZL4BG_SrMwFH3SH?usp=sharing) and judgements from gpt4 are available [here](https://drive.google.com/drive/folders/1bUGs-2isRLaY5xCz8k3mkKDArX6WxX0u?usp=sharing).
-We hope these can help researchers analyse different models and metrics.
-We also add a related work section discussing with other long sequences benchmarks.
+We hope these can help researchers analyze different models and metrics.
+We also add a related work section discussing other long sequences benchmarks.

 Please check our paper [v2](https://arxiv.org/abs/2307.11088) for more details.